 The final task is to use various tools in Adobe Premiere Pro and exporting the project.
 Here is the link to the resource that will guide you through the rest of the steps.

-After editing your first video, you have started your journey.
+After editing your first video, you can start your journey of video marketing.
 It is a starting point and you need to keep on moving forward.
 But, you do not need to worry because there is a plethora of information online that can help you learn more.
 If you can create a fantastic video, you can bring a lot of value to the marketplace.
 The study shows that there are four times buyers who prefer video over text.

 With that said, you need to know about legit platforms that can help you accelerate your learning.
 Here are some of the top-notch learning platforms for learning more.
 However, you should select the appropriate courses.
 Choose the one with many good reviews and check out their preview before purchasing.